BegumDev/ReviewHubMS3/README.md

         - Python
 * ### Development Tools.
     * Github.
-        -
+        - Used to store the projects after being pushed using Git.
     * Gitpod.
-        -
+        - Hosts the coding workspace.
     * Heroku.
-        -
+        - Cloud platform for deploying the app.

 ### Frameworks, Libraries & Programs Used
 * MaterialzeCSS.
     - Used for responsiveness.
 * Flask.
-    - Responsible to render templates.
+    - A web-framework app responsible to render templates.
 * Balsamiq
     - Used to create wireframes of the website.
+* Jinja.
+    - Template language for python for easy creation of backend code through to the frintend.
+* Werkzeug Security.
+    - Used for password hashing and password authorisation.

+### Database structure.
 * PostgreSQL.
     - Storage for relational data to implement CRUD functionality.
-* Jinja.
-    - Template language for python for easy creation of backend code through to the frintend.

 ## Testing